-ABM 108: Records & Business Planning VI - 3 Credits
+ABM 107 / ABM 1007: Records & Business Planning V - 3 Credits

-Explains how to utilize a computerized accounting record keeping system to generate accurate financial records for an agricultural business.
+Determines the proper processes to maintain an accurate record keeping system for an agricultural business.
 Notes: Course content and instruction is individualized to address the specific enterprise and business structure owned and/or operated by the ABM student.
 Assessment of this course will be based on the student project selected from the approved project list found in the State ABM Master Packer.
 (ABM courses are subject to CCCS statewide policy as stated in the master packet regarding credit hours, contact hours, competencies, certificates, and required documentation).
 Contact State Program Director for Agriculture.